Introduction – rising pressure

 - CCing an incorrect party to an email that includes patient data

 - Selecting the incorrect ID or number of the subject, EMR, or account

-- Supplying the incorrect practitioner name
+- Supplying the false practitioner name

 - Offering PHI to a third party without a legitimate explanation